SystemSpace/Compendium/compendium.rst

   It's got suburbs and neighborhoods, yeah.

   In fact, even Ghaki (as in, the continent and neighboring small islands) hasn't been fully explored yet even.

+With respect to the places within Ghaki that we'll be sent, what's the average income/standard of living relative to places in Life?
+How about crime and education?
+Will it be better or worse than a middle class American upbringing from ages 0-12?
+  There's a lot of extremes anywhere, and also in Ghaki - so averaging might not be the best idea, but the standard of living is usually better, and as long as you are there legally, you can get quite a nice minimum income (even when NEET!).
+Crime is more extreme, but a lower rate.
+I'd say it's better (but is America an exactly high standard?)

 While LFE isn't a paradise, have the people at RISEN told you of any particularly nice places, cities, etc?
   Well, there's a lot~ they say a lot of southwest Ghakuwent'sj is very nice though, or Mahuensj, or Gheiya.